Park-Nexus/api/README.md

   9. `ADMIN_EMAIL`
   10. `ADMIN_PASSWORD`

 - To use storage, create a Google Cloud service account with the storage permission and put in the file `gc-storage-key.json` in the root of the project.
+Do the same for Google Metrics and put the file in `gc-metrics-key.json`.

 ## Deployment